SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Rewriter.md

               new_stmt = ast.Assign(node.targets, new_assign_value)
               return [new_stmt]
 ```
 Please note that the in the rule function, you will need to create new statements for each of your rule (see how the `new_stmt` variable is formed).
-Finally, we can pass the rule funciton to the rewrite engine:
+Finally, we can pass the rule function to the rewrite engine:

 ```python
 rewriter = Rewriter()